 The third type of concrete finish is sealed concrete finish.
 Sealed concrete and polished concrete are similar in appearance but there is some difference.
 In polished concrete, the concrete is polished using finer grits of diamond abrasive until the floor reached the desired level of shine.
 Remember, there is no film on the polished concrete floor.
 If you compare this finish with a polished concrete floor, it has a shorter life.

-But in sealed concrete, the concrete is cleaned, allowed to dry.
+But in sealed concrete, the concrete is cleaned, and allowed to dry.
 A thin layer of acrylic, epoxy or Urethane sealer is applied just like paint over the concrete surface.
 The layer of sealer fills the voids in concrete.

 Thus, the desired level of shininess is achieved depending upon the type of sealer.
 As the sealer forms the thin film over the concrete surface thus, the moisture intrusion under the finished floor is prevented.

-Due to the filling of the pores, the water or spillage do not find its way down thus the life of concrete increases.
+Due to the filling of the pores, the water or spillage does not find its way down thus the life of concrete increases.
 Sometimes the concrete is sealed to prevent the entry of moisture below the floor.

-The sealer gets damaged each time the traffic passes by and eventually wear off thus needing resealing.
+The sealer gets damaged each time the traffic passes by and eventually wears off thus needing resealing.
 For example, in the driveway, the sealer may get damaged due to the traffic.
 Sealers are also applied in cold areas where the problem of freezing and thawing is present.
 The sealer prevents the ingress of water thus no issue of freezing and thawing.

 Types of Sealed Concrete